tothpaul/APKPascal/glDemo1/readme.md

 1. this code define some globals array of data that needs to be initialized.
 2. the GLRenderer class implements an inner Interface of GLSurfaceView
 3. `GLU.gluPerspective` is a static class method
-5. `GL10` contains constant values (there values could have been imported by the code, but actualy they are local constants)
+5. `GL10` contains constant values (those values could have been imported by the code, but actualy they are local constants)

-an invisible part of the job was on tha DEX format, because this application produce much more code that the first one and lead to miss alignment, wrong referenced and a lot of other nasty things. dexdump helped me a lot for that.
+an invisible part of the job was on the DEX format, because this application produce much more code that the first one and lead to miss alignment, wrong referenced and a lot of other nasty things. dexdump helped me a lot for that.

 ![demo1](screenshot.png)